jonelantha/gatsby-s3-action/README.md

 ## S3 / CloudFront hosting

 This section describes usage for when your Gatsby site is stored on S3 and a served via a CloudFront distribution.
+If you're new to AWS you may also be interested in reviewing the [GitHub Actions powered Gatsby AWS how-to guide](https://blog.elantha.com/gatsby-s3-cloudfront/).

 ### Typical workflow yaml file: